patheros/PathSetManuals/Manual.md

 Plugin: [PathSet - Infinity](https://library.vcvrack.com/PathSet-Infinity)<br/>
 Examples: [QuantumCompass ](Examples.md#quantum-compass )

 Quantum Compass is a sequencer where instead of controlling each step, you instead turn on certain notes and it decides when to play each note.
 For a quick-start guide, connect an external clock to the `Clock or Position` input.
-Then press 2 or more of the note buttons on the bottom of the module.
+Then select two or more notes from the keyboard buttons at the bottom of the module.
 You will see the central ring of LEDs light up showing you sequence generated.
-You can hook up your voice to the `1V/octtive` and `Main Gate` outputs.
+You can hook up your voice to the `1V/octave` and `Main Gate` outputs.
 Feel free to add more notes or **hold down a note to remove it**.

 The rest of the knobs affect the sequence that comes out of the compass.
 The compass's central LED display will change display based on which knobs you turn.
 You can also switch the display mode from the contextual menu.

-Bipass: Does nothing.
+Bypass: Does nothing.

 ### Steps